Port security: Liquefied Natural Gas Trade

-Technological developments coupled with the US Shale Revolution has allowed for increasing exports of liquefied natural gas (LNG).
+Technological developments coupled with the U.S. Shale Revolution has allowed for increasing exports of liquefied natural gas (LNG).
 The commodity, consisting of 70-90 percent methane and 0-20 percent of butane, propane and ethane is similar to crude oil as it forms through pressurising and heating.

 LNG derives at onshore or offshore ports, where the infrastructure at the port contains terminals that bring the LNG further.
 It can either be attached to a gas liqufication or storage plant, a regasification and storage plant or just a storage and distribution plant.
 The infrastructure at LNG terminals are therefore concerned with highly flammable content that is of security risk to personnel.
 Onshore LNG ports that are located close to cities or dense populations are also a security risk to the area surrounding the port.
 Risks to port security will vary considerably and depend on the waiting position of a tanker, location of the port, and security risk management practices of each specific port.

 LNG is naturally linked to maritime terrorism, as disputed areas and chokepoints -such as the Strait of Malacca and Singapore Strait- has the potential to result in hijacking and bombs as the area becomes more active.
-As the new demand centres for LNG is most notably in Asian countries such as China, India, Japan and South Korea, new geopolitical tensions might increase in the region between LNG- exporting countries such as the US, Russia and Qatar.
+As the new demand centres for LNG is most notably in Asian countries such as China, India, Japan and South Korea, new geopolitical tensions might increase in the region between LNG- exporting countries such as the U.S., Russia and Qatar.
 This also relates to energy security, as import dependent countries are vulnerable to a sudden stop in supply of LNG.